coblox/2019-genesis-workshop/README.md

 # Slack channel

 1. Go to #coblox-workshop
-2. The url of the repo in the slack-channel topic, clone it: `git clone https://github.com/coblox/2019-genesis-workshop`
+2. The url of the repo in the Slack channel topic, clone it: `git clone https://github.com/coblox/2019-genesis-workshop`

 ## Tooling